 Kirkland has had two other stops to her coaching career, spending two seasons as an assistant coach at Butler University (2004-06) and two years as a graduate assistant at Central Michigan University (2002-04).

 A native of Flint, Mich., Kirkland graduated from Ferris State University in 2002 with a bachelor's degree in applied biology.
 Kirkland was a four-year letterwinner in basketball while also lettering in track and field.
 She was team's leading scorer and rebounder in her final two seasons, helping the Bulldogs to a combined 74-37 record and the program's first-ever NCAA Division II Tournament appearance in 2000.
+Her number, 42, has been retired by the school.

 As a senior, Kirkland averaged 15.2 points and 9.7 rebounds per game, earning Women's Basketball Bulletin third-team All-American accolades, as well being named the Great Lakes Intercollegiate Athletic Conference (GLIAC) Player of the Year.
 Kirkland was also selected to the All-Great Lakes Region and GLIAC All-Defense first teams in her final season.
 She finished her career as the school's 10th-leading scorer (926 points), third-leading rebounder (705) and fourth in career field-goal percentage (.540, 350-of-648).
 She also left FSU ranked in the top 10 for blocks (fifth, 40) and free throws made (ninth, 226).